robmarkcole/HASS-Clarifai/README.md

 #### To do
 1. Currently image_processing of a camera feed performs a processing action every `scan_interval`.
 Would rather just processing image on each new frame captured by the camera.
 2. Fork this component and use a classifier running on a local computer, probably in Docker.
 [MachineBox](https://machinebox.io/) is a good candidate.
+3. Implement binary sensor for each concept.